mmore500/frontiers-2021/review/reviewer-2-evaluation.md

  We employ the SignalGP event-driven genetic programming representation.
  As sketched in Figure \ref{fig:signalgp-dishtinygp}\textbf{(A)}, this representation is specially designed to express function-like modules of code in response to internal signals or external stimuli.
  This process can be considered somewhat akin to gene expression.
-+In our experiments, virtual CPUs can execute responses to up to 24 signals at once, with any further signals usurping the longest-running signal handlers.
++In our experiments, virtual CPUs can execute responses to up to 24 signals at once, with any further signals usurping the longest-running modules.
  The event-driven framework facilitates the evolution of dynamic interactions between digital organisms and their environment (including other organisms) \citep{lalejini2018evolving}.

  Special module components allow evolving programs to sense and interact with their environment, through mechanisms including resource sharing, hereditary group sensing, apoptosis, cell reproduction, and arbitrary cell-cell messaging.